Mozambique May 21, May 22, May 26-28, 2023.

 The Mueda massacre of 16 June 1960, resulted in the death of Makonde protestors, which provoked the struggle of independence from Portuguese rule of Mozambique.

 Mozambican War of Independence (1964–1975).
-Clandestine political movements supporting Mozambican independence claimed that policies were designed to benefit of Mozambique’s Portuguese population, little attention was paid to Mozambique’s tribal integration and the development of its native communities.
+Clandestine political movements supporting Mozambican independence claimed that policies were designed to benefit of Mozambique’s Portuguese population, but little attention was paid to Mozambique’s tribal integration and the development of its native communities.
 The Portuguese whites were indeed wealthier and more skilled than the black indigenous majority.

 The Front for the Liberation of Mozambique (FRELIMO) initiated a guerrilla campaign against Portuguese rule in September 1964, and along with Angola and Portuguese Guinea—became part of the so-called Portuguese Colonial War (1961–1974).
 The Portuguese army maintained control of the population centres while the guerrilla forces were in rural and tribal areas in the north and west.